California to revise indoor church guidelines after ruling

 The court’s action follows a decision in a case from New York late last year in which the justices split 5-4 in barring the state from enforcing certain limits on attendance at churches and synagogues.
 Shortly after, the justices told a federal court to reexamine California’s restrictions in light of the ruling.

-With few exceptions, California’s COVID-19 restrictions have been largely upheld, but a number of lawsuits seeking to allow outdoor dining are still in the courts.
+With few exceptions, California’s COVID-19 restrictions have been largely upheld.
+But a number of lawsuits, such as one seeking to allow outdoor dining, are still in the courts.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.